mickeynp/combobulate/README.rst

 Here's a quick summary of recently added and changed features:

+- Combobulate can now move between *sequences*, such as the start and end tags in HTML/JSX.
+The sequence keys are bound to ``M-n`` and ``M-p``.
+- Combobulate now has its own bulk editing system called the *field editor*.
+Multiple cursors is also still supported.
+Customize ``combobulate-cursor-tool`` to change the tool you want to use.
 - `The carousel interface <https://www.masteringemacs.org/article/combobulate-interactive-node-editing-treesitter>`__ is now used in most edit commands.
 - Splicing is now more advanced than ever, and works everywhere.